stealergood/Slicing-Figma-ReactJS/README.md

 # Slicing-Figma-ReactJS

-This is just full website view,not responsive page
+This is just full website view,not responsive page and without node_modules